avalon-lang/avaloni/docs/source/reference/syntax.rst

 Two characters can be used for identation: whitespace and tabulations.

 But Avalon imposes two extra rules on what form valid identation:
 * Whitespace and tabs cannot be mixed.
 It is either one or the other.
-* All identation must of the same length.
+* All identation must be multiples of the very identation.
+This means that if the first identation is 4 whitespaces long, a 6 whitespaces identation will not be allowed.

 Here is an example of valid identation.